 In 1846, a fire burned a third of the community burned to the ground.
 The Jared Coffin House withstood the flames and still stands tall today.
 In fact, the brick walls and slate roof of the Jared Coffin House resisted the fire and helped stop its spread.

 In 1857 Eben W. Allen built a three-story addition that containd sixteen bedrooms, which was connected to the north side to the Swain House.
-In 1961 it was completely restored by the Nantucket Historical Trust and later was reopened as the Jared Coffin House, a year-round hotel with twenty-six rooms.
+In 1961 it was completely restored by the Nantucket Historical Trust and later was reopened as the Jared Coffin House.
+Presently the hotel is comprised of thirry rooms in the main building and thirteen rooms in the Daniel Webster building, located next door.

 Since it was erected, Jared Coffin House serves as a centerpiece of the Nantucket Historic District.
 It has become the essence of Nantucket lodging: historic and majestic, yet welcoming and charming.
 It brings together the best of Nantucket, past and present.